-Patient care between people who use the service, those close to them and staff was caring, respectful and supportive.
+Patient care between people who used the service, those close to them and staff was extremely caring, respectful and supportive.
 Staff were discreet and responsive when caring for patients.
 Staff took time to interact with patients and those close to them in a respectful and considerate way.
 We saw staff talking with patients about how their treatment was affecting them so they could monitor this.
-We saw staff taking time to discuss patient's lives outside of treatment and things they had been doing.
-Patients told us this made them feel cared for and an individual.
+We saw staff taking time to discuss patient's lives holistically, taking time to find out about their values and things that were important to them as people.
+Patients told us this made them feel cared for and seen as individuals.
+Patients felt empowered as partners in their care and made decisions about treatment with the staff at the centre.
+These conversations were noted in care plans and available to all staff caring for the patient.

-Patients said staff treated them well and with kindness.
+Patients said staff treated them very well and with kindness.
 We spoke with one patient who told us they felt staff 'could not do enough' and they had fully supported them through their treatment.
-Patients felt that their care and support exceeded their expectations, patient feedback for areas of improvement often stated they felt nothing required improvement.
+Patients felt their care and support exceeded their expectations, patient feedback for areas of improvement often stated they felt nothing required improvement.
+During the day of inspection all staff interactions with patients and those important to them were consistently friendly, caring and showed staff had taken the time to develop meaningful relationships with the patients.